nsidc/earthaccess/paper/paper.md

 been installed and used in cloud-hosted Jupyter environments provided by NASA and partner organizations.
-As one example of downstream adoption, icepack -- a finite element library for ice sheet and glacier modeling [@shapero2021] -- replaced its hand-written NSIDC data-fetching routines with `earthaccess` calls, eliminating hard-coded URLs and custom authentication logic. `earthaccess` has replaced tens of lines of code across countless NASA data access tutorials, increasing user accessibility and reducing the amount of "getting started" overhead.
+As one example of downstream adoption, icepack -- a finite element library for ice sheet and glacier modeling [@shapero2021] -- replaced its hand-written NSIDC DAAC data-fetching routines with `earthaccess` calls, eliminating hard-coded URLs and custom authentication logic. `earthaccess` has replaced tens of lines of code across countless NASA data access tutorials, increasing user accessibility and reducing the amount of "getting started" overhead.

-**Multi-institutional development.** Contributors span NASA's Distributed Active Archive Centers (DAACs) — including ASDC, ASF, GES DISC, LP DAAC, NSIDC, OB.DAAC, ORNL DAAC, and PO.DAAC — as well as other federal and academic institutions (USGS, University of New Hampshire), private industry (Coiled, Development Seed), and independent open-source contributors.
+**Multi-institutional development.** Contributors span NASA's Distributed Active Archive Centers (DAACs) — including ASDC, ASF, GES DISC, LP DAAC, NSIDC DAAC, OB.DAAC, ORNL DAAC, and PO.DAAC — as well as other federal and academic institutions (USGS, University of New Hampshire), private industry (Coiled, Development Seed), and independent open-source contributors.
 This breadth reflects both the library's relevance across domains and the health of its contributor community.

-**Integration with the NASA ecosystem.** `earthaccess` is featured in official NASA Earthdata tutorials, including <https://www.earthdata.nasa.gov/data/tools/earthaccess>, has been presented at multiple large professional meetings (including several American Geophysical Union Annual and Earth System Information Partnership (ESIP) meetings), and was the subject of a NASA ESDS Tech Spotlight presentation.
+**Integration with the NASA ecosystem.** `earthaccess` is featured in the official NASA Earthdata tutorials, including <https://www.earthdata.nasa.gov/data/tools/earthaccess>, has been presented at multiple large professional meetings (including several American Geophysical Union Annual and Earth System Information Partnership (ESIP) meetings), and was the subject of a NASA ESDS Tech Spotlight presentation.
 The documentation includes executable Jupyter notebooks demonstrating workflows with ICESat-2, EMIT, TEMPO, SMAP, and other missions,